Resources

 Night Falls Fast: Understanding Suicide by Kay Redfield Jamison

-BOOK: A book about the difficult subject of suicide.
+BIOGRAPHY/AUTOBIOGRAPHY: A book about the difficult subject of suicide with references to the authors own experience.

 I’m Grieving as Fast as I Can (On Being Widowed) by Linda Feinberg